ijtcs-faw/2025/schedule.md

 # Locations

 - The conference is located in Sorbonne University, Campus Pierre et Marie Curie, 4 place Jussieu, 75005 Paris, Métro Jussieu, tower 26, floor 1, room 26-25/109
+- Tuesday and Wednesday will be located in lecture hall 15
 - The light reception is located in Sorbonne University, Campus les Cordeliers, 15 rue de l'École-de-médecine, 75006 Paris, Métro Odéon, room Marie-Curie.
 It is at walking distance from the conference site.
 - The gala dinner will be in the Restaurant Macéo, 15 Rue des Petits Champs, 75001 Paris.
 45 minutes walk from Jussieu.
 Or Métro line 7 from Jussieu to Pyramides in 22 minutes